PantelisGeorgiadis/dcmjs-dimse/README.md

 ### Related libraries
 * [dcmjs-imaging][dcmjs-imaging-url] - DICOM image and overlay rendering for Node.js and browser using dcmjs.
+* [dcmjs-codecs][dcmjs-codecs-url] - DICOM file and dataset transcoding for Node.js and browser using dcmjs.
 * [dcmjs-ecg][dcmjs-ecg-url] - DICOM electrocardiography (ECG) rendering for Node.js and browser using dcmjs.

 ### License